Pinnh/Miracl-Android/README.md

 Compile
 -----------------
-Assume you has Android NDK and config the NDK path $ANDROID_NDK
+Assume you have Android NDK and config the NDK path $ANDROID_NDK

 run: $ANDROID_NDK/ndk-build

 update MIRACL code